Top 3 Companies With the Best Medicare Part D Plans for 2026

 Worst Medicare Part D plans

-The company has a rating of just 2 out of 5 stars from Medicare.gov, which means its coverage and service quality is lower than other companies.
-Other poorly-rated companies include Aetna, Blue Cross Blue Shield of South Carolina, Cigna and Florida Blue.
+The companies have a rating of just 2 out of 5 stars from Medicare.gov, which means their coverage and service quality is worse than other companies.
+Other poorly-rated companies include Cigna (recently rebranded to HealthSpring) and several Blue Cross Blue Shield (BCBS) companies, including BlueRx and BCBS of Michigan.

-These companies might be good in some ways but overall they're not the best option for most people.
+These companies might be good in some ways, but overall, they're not the best option for most people.

 What is Medicare Part D?